sdiehl/typechecker-zoo/docs/src/system-f-omega/language-design.md

 The success of this approach validates the broader principle that programming language design should prioritize human factors alongside theoretical considerations.
 Technical elegance and mathematical precision remain essential, but they must be balanced against the practical realities of software development where programmer time, cognitive load, and learning curves represent real constraints that affect the ultimate utility of programming languages.

-Through this two-layer architecture, we achieve a System F-ω implementation that provides the full power of higher-kinded polymorphism while remaining approachable for programmers who simply want to write correct, generic, type-safe code without becoming experts in the theoretical foundations that make such code possible.
+Through this two-layer architecture, we achieve a System Fω implementation that provides the full power of higher-kinded polymorphism while remaining approachable for programmers who simply want to write correct, generic, type-safe code without becoming experts in the theoretical foundations that make such code possible.